meteor/meteor/CONTRIBUTING.md

 ## Feature requests

-Feature requests are tracked in the [meteor/meteor-feature-requests](https://github.com/meteor/meteor-feature-requests) repository, and include a label that corresponds to the Meteor subproject that they are a part of.
+Feature requests are tracked in the [Discussions](https://github.com/meteor/meteor/discussions).

 Meteor is a big project with [many sub-projects](https://github.com/meteor/meteor/tree/devel/packages).
 Community is welcome to help in all the sub-projects.
 We use our [roadmap](Roadmap.md) to communicate the high-level features we're currently prioritizing.